proxmox/proxmox-backup/docs/backup-client.rst

 case of problems.

 First, you need to find the snapshot which you want to restore.
-The snapshot command provides a list of all the snapshots on the server:
+The snapshot list command provides a list of all the snapshots on the server:

 .. code-block:: console

-  # proxmox-backup-client snapshots
+  # proxmox-backup-client snapshot list
   ┌────────────────────────────────┬─────────────┬────────────────────────────────────┐
   │ snapshot                       │        size │ files                              │
   ╞════════════════════════════════╪═════════════╪════════════════════════════════════╡